second-state/wasm-joey/documentation/usage.md

 Content-Type: application/json
 ```
 #### Body
-Wasm binary can be converted to hexadecimal string using the following command.
-Please ensure to add the `0x` to the start of the string as shown, in the request JSON, below.
+Wasm binary `.wasm` file can be converted to hexadecimal file using the following commands.
+The first command saves the wasm binary as hex.
+The second line adds a `0x` to the very start of the hex file.
 ```
- xxd -p wasm_file.wasm | tr -d $'\n'
+xxd -p wasm_file.wasm | tr -d $'\n' > wasm_file_as_hex.hex
+sed -i '1s/^/0x/' wasm_file_as_hex.hex
 ```
 The hexadecimal string can then be passed into wasm-joey for future execution
 ```